pavanbhargav21/OutSource/README.md

+Here's a MySQL stored procedure that replicates the logic of your Python function.
+It copies shift data from the previous week to the current week, ensuring that existing shifts in the current week are not duplicated.

+---

+Stored Procedure: Copy Previous Week’s Shifts

+DELIMITER $$

+CREATE PROCEDURE CopyPreviousWeekShifts()
+BEGIN
+    DECLARE last_monday DATE;
+    DECLARE last_sunday DATE;
+    DECLARE current_monday DATE;
+    DECLARE current_sunday DATE;

+    -- Calculate date ranges
+    SET last_monday = DATE_SUB(CURDATE(), INTERVAL (WEEKDAY(CURDATE()) + 7) DAY);
+    SET last_sunday = DATE_ADD(last_monday, INTERVAL 6 DAY);
+    SET current_monday = DATE_ADD(last_sunday, INTERVAL 1 DAY);
+    SET current_sunday = DATE_ADD(current_monday, INTERVAL 6 DAY);

+    -- Temporary table to store shifts that need to be copied CREATE TEMPORARY TABLE TempShifts AS
+    SELECT
+        emp_id,
+        DATE_ADD(shift_date, INTERVAL 7 DAY) AS new_shift_date,
+        WEEKDAY(DATE_ADD(shift_date, INTERVAL 7 DAY)) AS new_day_id,
+        start_time,
+        end_time,
+        is_week_off,
+        emp_contracted_hours,
+        emp_night_shift_flag
+    FROM EmployeeShiftInfo
+    WHERE shift_date BETWEEN last_monday AND last_sunday;

+    -- Remove shifts that already exist in the current week DELETE FROM TempShifts
+    WHERE (emp_id, new_shift_date) IN (
+        SELECT emp_id, shift_date FROM EmployeeShiftInfo
+        WHERE shift_date BETWEEN current_monday AND current_sunday
+    );

+    -- Insert new shifts into EmployeeShiftInfo
+    INSERT INTO EmployeeShiftInfo (emp_id, shift_date, day_id, start_time, end_time, is_week_off, emp_contracted_hours, emp_night_shift_flag)
+    SELECT emp_id, new_shift_date, new_day_id, start_time, end_time, is_week_off, emp_contracted_hours, emp_night_shift_flag
+    FROM TempShifts;

+    -- Clean up temporary table
+    DROP TEMPORARY TABLE IF EXISTS TempShifts;
+END $$

+DELIMITER ;

+---

+How to Execute the Procedure

+CALL CopyPreviousWeekShifts();

+---

+How This Works

+1. Calculates Date Ranges

+last_monday to last_sunday → Previous week.

+current_monday to current_sunday → Current week.

+2. Copies Last Week’s Shifts

+Shifts from EmployeeShiftInfo are duplicated with a new shift date (+7 days).

+3. Prevents Duplicate Entries

+If a shift already exists in the current week, it is removed before insertion.

+4. Inserts Missing Shifts

+Adds only new shifts to EmployeeShiftInfo.

+---

+Next Steps

+Schedule the procedure using Azure Logic Apps, Data Factory, or a cron job.

+Manually run it whenever needed via CALL CopyPreviousWeekShifts();

+Would you like additional handling, such as default values for new shifts (e.g., weekends off)?

 from datetime import datetime, timedelta from your_database_module import session_scope, EmployeeShiftInfo  # Update with actual module import logging

 logger = logging.getLogger(name)